The Complete Guide to Choosing the Best Incense for Meditation

 Karma Scent Incense

-With Karma scent incense you will receive six different boxes of natural scents, each with 30 sticks and a holder.
+With Karma scent incense you will receive six different boxes of natural scents, each with 30 sticks and an incense burner.
 The fragrances include Lavender, Sandalwood, Jasmine, Patchouli, Rose, and Vanilla.

 Hand blended and rolled in India, this is a lovely, authentic selection wonderful for inviting simple delicate scents into your space and evoking a balanced, calm atmosphere.
 The rose, jasmine, and lavender are very pure and floral, whereas the sandalwood fills your space with that original aroma, arguably the best incense for meditation.
 Vanilla is a warming, welcoming aroma perfect for the home.

-One of the best things about this pack is the fact that each box comes with its own holder for burning, a thoughtful detail.
+One of the best things about this pack is the fact that each box comes with its own incense burner for the sticks, a thoughtful detail.

 The incense of incenses – traditional masala scent and hand-rolled from the finest oils, powders, gums, and resins available.

-Nag Champa Incense has a lovely rich earthy and robust fragrance which fills a room and is harmonious with meditation or for an at-home yoga practice.
-The scent of this incense is classic and would be a good choice if you are unsure about which fragrances to go for.
+Nag Champa Incense has a lovely woody scent, a rich earthy and robust fragrance that fills a room and is harmonious with meditation or for an at-home yoga practice.
+The scent of this quality incense is classic and would be a good choice if you are unsure about which fragrances to go for.
 There is an unassuming, gentle aroma that most people enjoy.
 This selection has two boxes of about 75 sticks each.